bloiseleo/ObsidianBackup/Linguagens/Javascript/Build Tool.md

 The main build tool used in the javascript ecosystem is called Node Package Manager.
+This build tool is installed alongside nodejs when you install it.